 Student directory information as defined in PL 93-568 may be made available to those with legitimate interest in the student.
-Directory information relating to students include the following: name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight of members of athletic teams, dates of attendance, degrees and awards received, and the most previous educational institution attended by the student.
-A secondary school student or the parents/guardians may request that the student's name, address, and telephone number not be released to military recruiters without prior written permission (See guidance department for forms).
+Directory information relating to students includes the following: name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, height and weight of members of athletic teams, dates of attendance, degrees and awards received, and the most previous educational institution attended by the student.